Understanding Historical Trauma & Resilience *New Venue*

 ABOUT THE TRAINING

-This interactive workshop topics include;
+This interactive workshop will include discussion of;

 - Culture and Values